Donate

 We don't need paternalism or meritocracy.
 We just need a fair share of our common resources and the means to shape them to our own advantage, to create a better and more welcoming world for everyone.

-The Centre for Welfare Reform has over 80 Fellows all of whom have real experience in creating the kinds of solutions that combine justice and citizenship.
-Our radical hope is that we can finally abandon meritocracy and its wonky ladder to nowhere.
+At Citizen Network, our radical hope is that we can finally abandon meritocracy and its wonky ladder to nowhere.
 We can start to build a world around the truth that everyone matters, everyone has value and everyone has a role to play.

+Together we can create a world that works for everyone.
 We also recently launched an international cooperative to connect up efforts like these around the world.

 Why not join us at Citizen Network?